 The idea of writing about your life may have come to you recently, or it may have been on your mind for years.
-Perhaps you have good reasons to document important events or think about your life.
+Perhaps you have good reasons to document important events, or tell interesting stories, or think about your life.
+And so, here you are, waiting to begin.